bundance/angular-mom-spinner/README.md

 #momSpinner - AngularJS Directive#

-The momSpinner directive defines the mom-spinner element, which replaces a starting icon with a spinning icon whenever it is clicked or is triggered by a 'startSpinner' event.
+The momSpinner directive defines the mom-spinner element, which replaces a starting icon with a spinning icon whenever it is clicked or is triggered by a `startSpinner` event.

 ##Overview##
-The mom-spinner element indicates to the user that an asynchronous function (the "mom-spinner-fn") is working.
+The mom-spinner element indicates to the user that an asynchronous function (`mom-spinner-fn`) is working.
 Once this function completes, the mom-spinner element's icon will return either to its original static icon, or to a new icon returned from the mom-spinner-fn.

 Unlike other spinner directives, you supply the mom-spinner-fn to the mom-spinner element, passing in the name of this function and its parameters as attributes to the mom-spinner element.
-When the element is clicked (or a 'startSpinner' event is broadcast - see below), this mom-spinner-fn is called and the current icon is replaced with a spinning icon.
+When the element is clicked (or a `startSpinner` event is broadcast - see below), this mom-spinner-fn is called and the current icon is replaced with a spinning icon.

 ##The mom-spinner-fn##